Quick Answer

 - Only automate value.
 A weak stage does not become good just because it is fast to skip.

 - Protect your limited Quick Quest usage.
-The official CBT report shows players already cared about the count, and Game8’s launch coverage documents tight per-stage skip limits.
-Spend those uses where the payout is obvious.
+Per-stage skip usage is tight, so spend those runs where the payout is obvious.

 Best Targets for Fast Repeat Farming